bitovi/documentcss/pages/guides/publish.md

 ### Advanced Setup

-For other situations, you may need a developer's help with hosting the Live Style Guide.
+For other situations, you may need a developer's help with hosting the Living Style Guide.
 If you need help with a specific project, you can also ask in [Gitter](gitter.im/bitovi/documentjs).